OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Theoretical Results

 \end{theorem}

 The proof of Thm. \ref{th:lower} is in Appx. \ref{sec:th:lower}.
-Notably, when $N=1$, Thm. \ref{th:lower} aligns with the recognized lower bound for SGD, as elucidated in \citep{DroriS20}.
-Of note, Thm. \ref{th:lower} illustrates that, with a parallelism factor of $N$, our SGD-based \ours{} can potentially accelerate standard SGD by up to $\sqrt{N} / (\kappa/(\sigma^2(1+1/\sigma^2)^{T_0-1}))$, under the condition that $\kappa/(1+1/\sigma^2)^{T_0-1} \leq \min\{\Delta L^2, 1, \sigma^2\}$.
-This upper limit notably corresponds with the lower bound of the variance in our kernelized gradient estimation, as established in Thm. \ref{th:grad-error}.
-Essentially, the agreement between Thm. \ref{th:upper} and Thm. \ref{th:lower}, in the aspect of parallelism $N$, demonstrates the tightness of our complexity analysis for SGD-based Algo. \ref{alg:optex}.
+Note that when $N=1$, Thm. \ref{th:lower} aligns with the recognized lower bound for SGD, as elucidated in \cite{DroriS20}.
+Thm. \ref{th:lower} illustrates that, with parallelism of $N$, our SGD-based \ours{} can potentially accelerate standard SGD by up to $\sqrt{N} / (\kappa/(\sigma^2(1+1/\sigma^2)^{T_0-1}))$, under the condition that $\kappa/(1+1/\sigma^2)^{T_0-1} \leq \min\{\Delta L, 1, \sigma^2\}$.
+This upper limit in fact corresponds with the lower bound of the variance in our kernelized gradient estimation, as established in Thm. \ref{th:grad-error}.
+Essentially, the agreement between Thm. \ref{th:upper} and Thm. \ref{th:lower}, in the aspect of parallelism $N$, demonstrates the tightness of our sequential complexity analysis for SGD-based Algo. \ref{alg:optex}.
+Finally, the combination of Thm. \ref{th:upper} and Thm. \ref{th:lower} enables us to specify the effective acceleration that can be achieved by our SGD-based \ours{} tightly, as shown in our Cor.~\ref{cor:parall} below. \begin{corollary}[Acceleration Rate] With parallelism of $N$, the effective acceleration rate achieved by our SGD-based \ours{} over standard SGD is $\Theta (\sqrt{N})$. \end{corollary}